Aikon-platform/discover-demo/front/README.md

 pip install -r requirements-prod.txt
 ```

-Create a database using postgresl (or change the DATABASE [setting](demowebsite/settings/prod.py) to use another db backend):
+Create a database using postgresql (or change the DATABASE [setting](demowebsite/settings/prod.py) to use another db backend):

 ```bash
 # Install postgresql